qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

           :align: center

    * - Ring self-intersection
-     - This error happens when a geometry touches itself and generate a ring.
+     - This error happens when a geometry touches itself and generates a ring.
      - .. figure:: img/geos_ring_inter.png
           :align: center